nkhthorat/Maths-Score-Prediction-End-to-End/README.md

 # Title: Mathematics Score Prediction Software

 ## Description:
-Our Mathematics Score Prediction Software is a comprehensive project developed using proper software development practices within Visual Studio Code.
+This Mathematics Score Prediction Software is a comprehensive project developed using proper software development practices within Visual Studio Code.
 This project aims to predict math scores based on various input parameters.
 We have structured the project into multiple files and pipelines to ensure modularity and scalability.

 ## Key Components: